 Some Cards and their Meanings

-One of the most popular decks of all time is the one known as Rider-Waite-Smith, a collaboration between the Tarot scholar Arthur Edward Waite and the illustrator Pamela Colman Smith, both members of the secret society Hermetic Order of the Golden Dawn.
+One of the most popular decks of all time is the Rider-Waite-Smith.
+It was a collaboration between the Tarot scholar Arthur Edward Waite and the illustrator Pamela Colman Smith.
+Both were members of the secret society Hermetic Order of the Golden Dawn.
 Just to illustrate it, I have picked some of my preferred cards with a little interpretation of their meaning.

 A young man is precipitously walking at the edge of an abyss, apparently unaware of the dangers surrounding him.
-He has colourful and extravagant clothes characteristic of youth, on the left hand a white rose symbolizing purity and innocence, on the right hand a travel bag hanging on the end of a staff indicating that he has embarked on a voyage.
+He wears colorful and extravagant clothes, which are characteristic of youth.
+In his left hand, he holds a white rose symbolizing purity and innocence.
+In his right hand, a travel bag hangs on the end of a staff.
+This indicates that he has embarked on a voyage.
 By his side a small dog showing loyalty and companionship.
 On the background ice capped mountains signifying the immutability of the world on face of his personal adventures.
-The Sun is shining bright on the sky, a mystic goal preferably to be pursued on or irresponsibly to be wandered off.
+The Sun is shining bright in the sky.
+It is a mystic goal to be pursued deliberately; alternatively, it may be wandered off from irresponsibly.

 Will he be successful on his journey?
 That is for us to discover.

-That is how every person comes to this world: pure, innocent, unaware of the dangers, willing or not embarking on a self-knowledge journey.
+Every person comes to this world in a specific way.
+They arrive pure, innocent, and unaware of the dangers.
+Willing or not, they embark on a self-knowledge journey.
 But it can also be the last step this person is taking.
 That is why this is the unnumbered card, or the card 0.
 The Major Arcana may well start with it, or end with it.

-This is one of the cards with more mystical and esoteric symbols, drawing from Egyptian, Kabbalah, Christian, Alchemical and Astrological traditions.
+This card features many mystical and esoteric symbols.
+It draws from Egyptian, Kabbalah, Christian, Alchemical and Astrological traditions.

-On the wheel itself we have the letters A, O, R, T, which, depending on the direction and starting point one reads, can spell TAROT, ROTA (wheel in Latin), or TORA(H) (the book of the Law for the Hebrews).
-We have also the Tetragrammaton, the unpronounceable name of God, and the Alchemical symbols for mercury, sulfur, water and salt.
+On the wheel itself we have the letters A, O, R, T. Depending on the direction and starting point one reads, these letters can spell TAROT.
+They can also spell ROTA (wheel in Latin) or TORA(H) (the book of the Law for the Hebrews).
+Additionally, we have the Tetragrammaton, the unpronounceable name of God, and the Alchemical symbols for mercury, sulfur, water and salt.

-Spinning on the wheel are a Sphinx on top, representing knowledge and strength; Anubis, the guardian of the underworld, on the bottom but in an ascending motion; and the serpent in a descending direction, representing life force plunging into the material world.
+On the wheel is a Sphinx on top, symbolizing knowledge and strength.
+Anubis, the guardian of the underworld, is on the bottom but moves upward.
+The serpent descends, representing life force plunging into the material world.
 Where it will stop depends purely on chance.

-On the four corners we have the animals of the vision of Ezequiel: an Angel, an Eagle, a Bull, and a Lion.
+On the four corners, we have the animals of Ezequiel’s vision.
+They are an Angel, an Eagle, a Bull, and a Lion.
 These same animals also represent the four Evangelists: Matthew, John, Mark, and Luke.
 They each are reading (or writing) on a book–the Torah or the Gospels.
 They can also represent the signs of the Zodiac: Aquarius, Scorpio, Taurus, Leo.
 It all depends on the interpretation.

-This card represents the ever constant flux of the world and the eternal return that have been heralded by the philosophers.
+This card symbolizes the constant change of the world.
+It also reflects the eternal return heralded by the philosophers.
 If there is one thing that is certain, is that there will be change.

-It is very common in the Tarot for you to pick up a card that at first look means something bad, like the Devil, Death, the Tower, or the Hanged Man.
+It is very common in the Tarot to pick up a card that initially appears to mean something bad.
+Examples include the Devil, Death, the Tower, or the Hanged Man.

 So, the bad aspect of the card is only apparent.
-It invites you to change your perspective, to look things from the upside down, to take a pause and meditate, to think before acting.
+It invites you to change your perspective.
+Look at things from the upside down.
+Take a pause and meditate.
+Think before acting.

 Tarot in Popular Culture

 There are a myriad of Tarot decks available for all tastes and purposes.
-Many of them were created specifically for promotional stunts, for example, the High as Hope Tarot was distributed with the album of the same name by Florence + The Machine.
-Another example is the limited deck Magie Noire published in May 1979 in the women’s magazine Annabella to promote the perfume Magie Noire by Lancôme.
-Each card was scented with the fragrance.
+Many of them were created specifically for promotional stunts.
+For example, the High as Hope Tarot was distributed with the album of the same name by Florence + The Machine.
+Another example, this limited deck, Magie Noire, was published in May 1979.
+It appeared in the women’s magazine Annabella to promote the perfume Magie Noire by Lancôme.
+That fragrance gave its scent to each of the cards.
 Decks like these make the dreams of collectors.

 I loved the art on the limited series below, created by a Brazilian artist, Erike Miranda.
 “He explores traditional archetypes in a contemporary manner, drawing on influences ranging from graphic novels to fantasy art.”
 Browse on the Instagram link below to see the cards representing Death, the Fool, the Hermit, and the Magician.

-There is a curious story about two of the decks presented in the book.
-Salvador Dalí, the famous surrealist painter, had been commissioned in the early 70s to prepare a custom deck to be propped in the James Bond movie Live and Let Die, but the deal fell through (tell me about the frustration the fans experience in situations like these… I am still waiting for a song by Amy Winehouse for a James Bond opening title sequence, sadly knowing it will never happen).
+There is a curious story about two of the decks.
+Salvador Dalí, the famous surrealist painter, received a commission in the early 70s.
+He was to prepare a custom deck for the James Bond movie Live and Let Die.
+However, the deal fell through.
 Another artist was engaged: Fergus Hall who then created the Tarot of the Witches, which became instantaneously famous.
 You can find below the resulting scene.
 But at least in this case there was a happy ending.
-Dalí continued working in his deck which was eventually released in 1984, and the public was presented with one more cherished deck.
+Dalí continued working on his deck.
+It was eventually released in 1984.
+The public got one more cherished deck.

 Tarot is ultimately a visual art.
-Of course I wouldn’t be able to cover so much information on this single post.
+Of course I wouldn’t manage to cover so much information on this single post.
 If you want to have just a glimpse of the variety and depth of the material covered in the book, watch the clip below from TASCHEN: